MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/year-close-account-periods.md

 ---
-title: Close Accounting Periods for a Fiscal Year | Microsoft Docs
+title: Close Accounting Periods for a Financial Year
-description: Describes how to close the accounting periods that make up the fiscal year.
+description: This article describes how to close the accounting periods that make up the financial year for year end closing.
 author: jswymer
 ms.service: dynamics365-business-central
 ms.topic: conceptual